wows-tools/wows-depack/REVERSING_STORY.md

 So mostly `data` i.e. unknown format, and looking at the files which are not `data`, they are in fact most likely false positives.
 So we are dealing with a custom format.

+### Investing the interesting files

-Next, lets try to see if we have some clear text strings in the files:
+Next, lets try to see if we have some clear text strings in the files using the `strings` utility:

 ```shell
 kakwa@linux World of Warships/res_packages » strings *